Leonor Fini: I’m Not a Muse, I’m an Artist

-Leonor Fini didn’t agree with Andre Breton about the role of women in art: the father of Surrealism saw women solely as muses inspiring male genius, whereas Leonor reckoned, and proved with her art, that women can become artists equal to men.
+Leonor Fini didn’t agree with André Breton about the role of women in art: the father of Surrealism saw women solely as muses inspiring male genius, whereas Fini reckoned, and proved with her art, that women can become artists equal to men.
+Discover her art!

-She was born in Buenos Aires in 1907 to an Italian mother and Argentinian father.
-The parents separated early and Leonor moved with her mother Malvina to Trieste, a city in the Austro-Hungarian Empire which at the beginning of the 20th century was a cosmopolitan pot of mixing ethnicities and cultures.
-This is how she met Avant-garde writers James Joyce and Italo Svevo, who introduced her to modernist thought.
+She was born in Buenos Aires in 1907 to an Italian mother and an Argentinian father.
+The parents separated early and Fini moved with her mother Malvina to Trieste, a city in the Austro-Hungarian Empire which at the beginning of the 20th century was a cosmopolitan pot of mixing ethnicities and cultures.
+This is how she met avant-garde writers James Joyce and Italo Svevo, who introduced her to modernist thought.

 Despite friendships with the Surrealists, she never stuck with the group, maybe because she couldn’t stand Breton’s misogynistic views, and she retained her own, original style which attracted a lot of interest also in the States, where she was invited to participate in the groundbreaking exhibition at MoMA Fantastic Art, Dada and Surrealism in 1936.

 She was a talented portraitist of her milieu, yet it was for the subjects of her narrative paintings that she became most famous.
-She treated in her painting the theme of a complex relationship between male and female, often presenting females as more powerful and dominant.
-Women often take the form of a sphinx, with whom she identified and often gifted it with her own face, while men are shown as weak and androgynous.
+She treated in her painting the theme of a complex relationship between males and females, often presenting females as more powerful and dominant.
+Women often take the form of sphinxes, with whom she identified and often gifted them with her own face, while men are shown as weak and androgynous.
 Apart from sphinxes, other living creatures most popular in her work are cats, her real friends and life companions (Leonor never married and lived only with cats).

 Moreover, around 1945 she turned to designing stage sets and costumes for the theater (La Scala in Milan), opera (Paris Opera and the Metropolitan Opera Association), ballet (Roland Petit’s company Ballets de Paris and George Balanchine’s ballet Le Palais de Cristal), and cinema (Federico Fellini’s 8 1/2, and John Huston’s A Walk with Love), which she did until 1969.